Kashinath-Kesale/clean-fanatics/README.md

 ## Notes

-* Automatic provider assignment is used (allowed by the assignment)
+* Automatic provider assignment is used
 * Provider actions are handled via backend logic
 * No authentication or payments added